esphome/esphome-docs/cookbook/dual-r2-cover.rst

 ==============================

 .. seo::
-    :description: An example of how to integrate covers that are controlled by two relays into esphomelib.
+    :description: An example of how to integrate covers that are controlled by two relays into ESPHome.
     :image: sonoff_dual_r2.jpg
     :keywords: Relay, Sonoff Dual R2, Cover